semiprime/pygenda/docs/known_issues.md

   also deleting repeated events - currently all repeats are deleted.)

 * Creating/updating new entries in large calendars is unusably slow.
-  (In tests, with .ics file, file writing is slow; with CalDAV server re-sorting the lists is slow.)
+  (In tests, with iCal file, file writing is slow; with CalDAV server re-sorting the lists is slow.)

 * "Find" function is rudimentary/placeholder (no options, just searches